eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

 This resource MUST be used by devices that have not authenticated to the protocol adapter.

 {{% notice info %}}
-In order to allow devices to use this resource, the protocol adapter's *HONO_COAP_AUTHENTICATION_REQUIRED* configuration property needs to be set to `false` explicitly.
+In order to allow devices to use this resource, the protocol adapter's *HONO_COAP_AUTHENTICATIONREQUIRED* configuration property needs to be set to `false` explicitly.
 {{% /notice %}}